nlp-tlp/gqvis/README.md

 First, import the package via

-    from gqvis import GQVis
+    import gqvis

-Then, instantiate it via:

-    graph = GQVis()

 There are two ways to use this class, detailed below.

 ### Visualising the result of a Neo4j Cypher query

 The first way to use the class is to visualise the result of a Neo4j Cypher query.
 This requires you to have a Neo4j database running.
-First, connect your GQVis object to neo4j via:

-    graph.connect_to_neo4j("password")

-The argument is the password of your Neo4j database.
+You must first create an environment variable called `NEO4J_PASSWORD` and set the value of this variable to the password of your Neo4j graph.
+In Jupyter, you can simply do:

+    %env NEO4J_PASSWORD=password

+The default password is 'password', so if your Neo4j graph already has this password there is no need to set this variable.

 Then, you can run the following:

-    graph.visualise_cypher('MATCH (n1:Entity)-[r]->(n2:Entity) RETURN n1, r, n2 LIMIT 500')
+    gqvis.visualise_cypher('MATCH (n1:Entity)-[r]->(n2:Entity) RETURN n1, r, n2 LIMIT 500')

 Note that unlike Neo4j, which has the 'connect result nodes' option to automatically connect nodes that have relationships, you will need to return the relationships explicitly in your query.
 Only relationships in the `RETURN` statement will be visualised.